-It may be useful for the Office of the Registrar of Indigenous Corporations (ORIC) to produce guidance regarding board composition and the benefits of having a diverse board that includes some independent directors.
+Again, we note that it may be useful for the Office of the Registrar of Indigenous Corporations (ORIC) to produce guidance regarding board composition and the benefits of having a diverse board that includes some independent directors.
 The AICD highlights the benefits of board diversity in its NFP Principles, including that diversity on the board can contribute to improved performance.